November 23 2023

 - Collectives that do not meet the general eligibility conditions

-- Collectives that have already submitted an application during the financial year (the first submission of the year being that of November)
+- Collectives that have already submitted an application during the financial year (the first submission of the year being that of end of November)

 - Individual artists